Palisades Village

 Palisades Village is a local shopping village located in Pacific Palisades, California, in the downtown area of the neighborhood known as the "Village", from which the shopping center derives its name.
 It was developed by Rick Caruso and opened in September 2018.
-It has been closed since the Palisades Fire destroyed much of the downtown in January 2025.
+It closed after the Palisades Fire destroyed much of the downtown in January 2025.

-Overview

-Palisades Village is an outdoor shopping center designed to look like a typical American main street with an array of smaller storefronts and mid- to high-end boutiques.
-The majority of the stores are small chains with few locations, and are women-owned.
-Some of the larger chains who have storefronts in the Village operate smaller than average locations, such as Sephora Studio and Chanel Beauty.
+The outdoor shopping center was designed to look like a typical American main street with smaller storefronts and mid- to high-end boutiques.
+The majority of the stores are small chains and are women-owned.
+Some of the larger chains operate smaller than average locations, such as Sephora Studio and Chanel Beauty.

 History

 Background

 When members of the Chautauqua movement first developed the new community of Pacific Palisades in 1923, they placed a small park in the heart of the village, later known as the village green, and commissioned the Olmsted Brothers architecture firm to design the village and business center that would serve as the downtown area for the new community.
 The business district of the Palisades was centered around the historic Business Block building located between Antioch and Sunset.